leqingsang/SVOC/README.md

 1. You need install Python version >= 3.11.5.
 2. You need install [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/) (version >= 2016-02-01) and [TransVar](https://github.com/zwdzwd/transvar) (version >= 2.5.10.20211024).
 3. SVOC uses [AutoPVS1](https://github.com/JiguangPeng/autopvs1) to determine the effect of variants (nonsense, frameshift, canonical ±1 or 2 splice sites, initiation codon, single-exon or multiexon deletion) on gene function.
-Although the AutoPVS1 algorithm is integrated into the SVOC project, the required resources for its execution (such as VEP, its cache, and FASTA files) need to be pre-installed.
+Although the AutoPVS1 algorithm is integrated into the SVOC project (`SVOC/modules/autopvs1`), the required resources for its execution (such as VEP, its cache, and FASTA files) need to be pre-installed.

     - VEP Installation
     ```bash